datacamp-content-public/courses-building-and-optimizing-triggers-in-sql-server/slides/chapter_1_4ac6d7e2ecae5b05febe9a86521c1950.md

 `@script`
-What happens if I only want to change the 'MajorName' for Id number 2?
-In this case, the Update statement will only affect the Major table and will be executed without error.
-However, SQL will change the major names of all the students which are the same as Id number 2.
-Here, the 'MajorName' of  Id number 5 is also updated from 'Psychology' to 'English'.
+Now let's see what happens if I update the 'MajorName' from 'Psychology' to 'English' for Id number 2?
+In this case, the Update statement will only affect the underlying Major table and will be executed without error.
+But, SQL will change the major names of all the students which are the same as Id number 2.
+For example, You see that the 'MajorName' of  Id number 5 is also updated from 'Psychology' to 'English'.
+We can correct the situation by creating INSTEAD OF UPDATE trigger.

 ---